gh-productivity-workshops/PetSpotR/docs/0-getting-started.md

 +++@lab.VirtualMachine(BuildBaseVM).Password+++

-Click the `Next` button to begin the lab (bottom right corner of the page)
+Click the 'Next' button to begin the lab (bottom right corner of the page)